awsdocs/amazon-sagemaker-developer-guide/doc_source/studio.md

 + Fast start\-up times
 + Ability to share notebooks with a few clicks

-For a comparison with SageMaker notebook instances, see [How Are Studio Notebooks Different from Notebook Instances?](notebooks-comparison.md)
+For a comparison with SageMaker notebook instances, see [How Are Amazon SageMaker Studio Notebooks Different from Notebook Instances?](notebooks-comparison.md)

 For more information, see [Use Amazon SageMaker Studio Notebooks](notebooks.md)\.